Matías Cahais

-Matías Cahais (born 24 December 1987) is an Argentine football central defender currently playing for Curicó Unido.
+Matías Cahais (born 24 December 1987) is an Argentine former football central defender.

 Club career

 Cahais is a product of the Boca Juniors youth team, he made his debut for the first team at the age of 17 on 26 June 2005 in a 0–0 draw with Quilmes Atlético Club.

 3 July 2005, Cahais scored his first goal for Boca in a game against Almagro, but it is not recorded as an official goal, as the game was abandoned and the game was awarded to Almagro with a default score of 2–0.

 After some offers from European clubs, 21 January 2008, Cahais signed a contract for the Dutch club FC Groningen, initially for a one-year-and-a-half deal, with the possibility of a definitive acquisition for a €2 million price, after the first period.
 During his presentation ceremony on Groningen, the defender said that, even with the bigger offer from Real Madrid, he opted for signing for a Dutch team because he wanted to make his European career "step for step", and he felt that an Eredivisie club was the right choice to do, as the Dutch league was also the start of the European career of players like Ronaldo, Romário and his compatriot Julio Cruz.

+After playing in Chile for O'Higgins and Curicó Unido, Cahais returned to Argentina to play for Excursionistas in 2025.
+In the second half of the same year, he moved to Italy and joined Civitanovese in the Eccellenza Marche.
+In 2026, he switched to Bacigalupo Vasto Marina in the Eccellenza Abruzzo.

+On 1 September 2026, Cahais announced his retirement.